 When you call 551-579-4865, you will talk to me.
 I will always be your point of contact and will manage every aspect of your project.
-All work on your project will be performed either by me or assistants under my supervision at our office here in Englewood, NJ.
+All work on your project will be performed either by me or associates under my supervision at our office here in Englewood, NJ.

 - IT project leader and consultant at Panasonic from 1983 to 2005; Matsushita Electric Corp of America is a subsidiary of an electronics and appliances firm based in Osaka, Japan.
 Responsible for design and development of multiple major software projects.